-The sequence HTTDPSFLGRY is the top-ranked CD8 epitopes identified by Snyder et al in their proteome-wide screen, responsible for about 36.5% of all CD8: T-cell receptor (TCR) binding events (more than 6 times the number of the second-ranked epitope).
+The sequence HTTDPSFLGRY is the top-ranked MHC class I/CD8 epitope identified by Snyder et al in a proteome-wide screen from Adaptive Biotechnologies, although in subsequent larger public data release from Adaptive, its rank dropped to second.
 The sequence TTDPSFLGRY was also identified experimentally by Ferretti et al as a CD8 epitope with predicted HLA restriction of A01.
 Peng and colleagues didn't include Orf1 in their analysis, explaining the absence of this epitope in their preprint.